 SUP boards are lightweight and buoyant, usually made from glass-reinforced plastic with a foam core.
 Some SUP boards are made from hollowed out wood.
 More recently, inflatable boards have become available, making them extremely portable.

-Stand up paddleboards can also be rented at many outlets near lakes.
+Stand up paddle boards can be rented right on the beach at Provincetown Aquasports.
 Try it out, and you may become hooked like many others.
 Paddle boarding is a fun, safe, and relaxing sport which allows you to also enjoy nature and the outdoors.